Transcript of a CNN panel discussing President Whitmore’s speech given on July 4, 1996 concerning an alien invasion

 Blitzer Alicia Sterling, you covered the White House for CNN before it was blown up.
 Whitmore ran on lower taxes, the economy and jobs.
 Has he signaled a new agenda with this speech?

 Sterling There’s has been a sudden shift in communications coming out of the hole where the White House used to be.
-Typically administrations telegraph moves ahead of time, but Whitmore was completely silent on the alien invasion issue until two days ago, and it’s dominated since.
-It’s not clear he’s sold this sharp shift in White House priorities to voters.
+Whitmore has abandoned his previous messaging around the economy with a sharp pivot to focus on alien invasion issues for the past two days.
+It’s not clear he’s sold this shift in White House priorities to voters.
 Critics say it’s a distraction from his failure to make inroads on Capitol Hill, which is now technically Capitol Smoking Crater.
 It’s yet another sign of this administration’s lack of a clear message heading into the midterms.

 Streite We expect his new message of defeating aliens to sell well in urban areas on the East and West coasts currently under attack.
 The danger is that red states may see it as just another handout to coastal elites.